Skip to main content

 What’s the trade off?

 The trade-off between these parent visas is the time taken to process versus the significantly higher cost.
-However, in practice, the non-Contributory parent visas are unlikely to ever receive a decision so are usually not effective unless there is some alternative strategy (for example obtaining a Bridging Visa with an Aged application).
+However, in practice, the non-Contributory parent visas are unlikely to ever receive a decision so are usually not effective unless there is some alternative strategy (for example obtaining a Bridging visa with an Aged application).
+However, given Contributory parent visas submitted at this stage will also have a significant processing time, families might consider whether it is beneficial to wait for a non-Aged parent to become Aged.

 Aged vs Non-Aged Parent visas